Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Costa Rica’s constitution guarantees press freedom, and this right is generally upheld.
+The constitution guarantees press freedom, and this right is generally upheld.
 However, punitive press laws, particularly concerning defamation, are occasionally used to restrict the operations of the media.
-In 2004, the Inter-American Court of Human Rights overturned the 1999 conviction of a Costa Rican journalist for criminal defamation, ruling that the country needed to amend its outdated criminal defamation laws.
-In addition, in a landmark ruling in February 2010, the Supreme Court eliminated a provision from the country’s anachronistic 1902 printing press law that had imposed prison sentences for defamation.
+Provisions from the country’s 1902 printing press law that imposed prison sentences for defamation were in effect until the Supreme Court struck them down in 2010.
 And in December 2011, the Costa Rican courts created an appeals process for overturning criminal libel sentences.
 However, despite these advances and calls for further reform, journalists remain vulnerable to criminal charges for defamation, with punishments including excessive fines and the placing of one’s name on a national list of convicted criminals.
-The constitution also reserves for readers the right of reply to newspapers in response to information that the readers deem incorrect or egregious.
-The parliament in 2011 continued to postpone discussion of a bill that would expand the scope of the right of reply from information to opinions.
-The Inter American Press Association has warned that the bill could reduce press freedom and freedom of expression.
+The constitution reserves for readers the right of reply to newspapers in response to information that the readers deem incorrect or egregious.
+In 2012, the parliament continued to postpone discussion of a bill that would expand the scope of the right of reply from information to opinions.
+The Inter American Press Association (IAPA) has warned that the bill could reduce press freedom and freedom of expression.